 Our team of licensed immigration advisors is here to support you with your immigration-related needs.
 Our website has general information and answers some common questions.
 However, the best advice for you will depend on your individual situation.

 Our immigration advising team members are Regulated Canadian Immigration Consultants (RCICs).
-RCICs are licensed by The College of Immigration and Citizenship Consultants (CICC).
+RCICs are licensed to practice by The College of Immigration and Citizenship Consultants (CICC).

 When to Contact Us